RaikesCohort2013/code-one-2014/readme.md

 (better) Raikes School team's repo for the Code One Omaha Hackathon

+We were assigned the job of redesigning the user's panel to enhance the existing panel and add more features like budgets, alerts and parental controls, and investments.

 Team 9: Tobin Brown, Jake Sanchez, Marcus Pasell

 ## Screenshots